supertramp277/NLAChallenge1/README.md

 - vector.mtx represents v.

 - sharpen.mtx represents matrix result after sharpening filter.
 As we can see, there are some values which are greater than 1 or less than 0.
 We can clip them to $[0,1]$ at converting to `Matrix<unsigned char>` step.

+- To ensure A's size is mn\*mn, we use zero padding here.
+And we store the genrated sparse matrix by using triplet.